nau/scalus/docs/Tutorial.md

 addCompilerPlugin("org.scalus" %% "scalus-plugin" % "@VERSION@")
 ```

+### Scalus Starter Project

+You can use the [Scalus Starter Project](https://github.com/nau/scalus-starter) to get started with Scalus.
+Clone the repository and follow the instructions in the README.

 ## Basic workflow

 The basic workflow is to write a Scala program and then compile it to a Plutus script,